UniversalDependencies/UD_Kyrgyz-KTMU/README.md

 Kyrgyz UD treebank follows the Universal Dependencies (UD) annotation standard.

 # Acknowledgments
 We would like to thank all the people who contributed to this corpus: Assoc.Prof.Dr.
-Bakit Sharshembaev
+Bakyt Sharshembaev

 # References
 An academic paper describing this resource is pending, for the time being please use the repository URL to cite this dataset.